Understanding ACA Plans in Texas

 Silver plans are the true middle ground with regards to ACA plans.
 The premiums and deductibles fall on neither end of the extreme.
 This is better for someone who gets routine appointments, and qualifies for additional savings.
 Once the deductible is met, your insurance will cover 70%, while you will pay 30% of your medical costs.

-Gold plans have high premiums, but are relatively low in other expenses.
+Gold plans are ACA plans which have high premiums, but are relatively low in other expenses.
 This is for those who need more frequent treatments.
 Once you meet your deductible, your gold plan will pay 80% for your services.

-Lastly, platinum plans have the highest premiums, but have the lowest costs in other categories.
+Lastly in the list of Affordable Care Act plans are platinum plans, which have the highest premiums, but have the lowest costs in other categories.
 The coverage is more immediate due to its low deductible.
 It covers 90% of medical costs, leaving you to pay the remaining 10%.
 Platinum plans are essentially the inverse of bronze plans.

 When Can I Get A Marketplace Plan?